-- a tax-free lump sum together with an annuity or a drawdown pension.
-This is normally up to 25% of the value of the benefits you're taking at the time, but may be more or less than this depending on your circumstances and is also subject to any lump sum allowance or lump sum and death benefits allowance restrictions;
+- a tax-free lump sum along with an annuity.
+The tax-free lump sum is normally up to 25% of the value of the benefits, but may be more or less than this depending on your circumstances and is also subject to any lump sum allowance or lump sum and death benefits allowance restrictions; - taking part or all of the plan's value as a cash lump sum, usually 25% of the amount you take is tax-free and the balance is taxed as income;

-- an annuity;

-- a drawdown pension;

-- a cash lump sum known as an uncrystallised funds pension lump sum, where usually 25% of the amount you take is tax free and the balance is taxed as income, or - a combination of the above.
+- an annuity from another provider, or - a combination of the above.